Anthony Doerr: Career

+It received significant critical acclaim and was a finalist for the National Book Award for Fiction.
+The book was a New York Times bestseller, and was named by the newspaper as a notable book of 2014.
+It won the Pulitzer Prize for Fiction in 2015.
+It was the runner-up for the 2015 Dayton Literary Peace Prize for Fiction and won the 2015 Ohioana Library Association Book Award for Fiction.
+“It’s hard to think that I really belong on that list (he's the first Idahoan to win but a handful of writers including Ernest Hemingway and Toni Morrison have ties to Idaho),” he told the Idaho Statesman.
+“I really haven’t had a chance to understand what this means.
+It’s so overwhelming.
+My editor worked with a bunch of great writers and told me that when Frank McCourt (‘Angela’s Ashes’ in 1997) won he told her, ‘Now you know the first line of my obituary.’ ... that’s true.
+It’s this thing that will be forever attached to my name.
+You know, ‘Pulitzer Prize-winner Tony Doerr does something stupid at a BSU football game.’ ...Can’t do that anymore.”

 Doerr writes a column on science books for The Boston Globe and is a contributor to The Morning News, an online magazine.
 From 2007 to 2010, he was the Writer in Residence for the state of Idaho.

-Doerr's third novel, Cloud Cuckoo Land, follows three story lines, scattered throughout time: Thirteen-year-old Anna and Omeir, an orphaned seamstress and a cursed boy, on opposite sides of formidable city walls during the 1453 siege of Constantinople; teenage idealist Seymour and octogenarian Zeno in an attack on a public library in present-day Idaho; and Konstance, decades from now, who turns to the oldest stories to guide her community in peril.
+Doerr's third novel, Cloud Cuckoo Land, has three story lines, scattered throughout time: 13-year-old Anna and Omeir, an orphaned seamstress and a cursed boy, on opposite sides of formidable city walls during the 1453 siege of Constantinople; teenage idealist Seymour and octogenarian Zeno in an attack on a public library in present-day Idaho; and Konstance, decades from now, who turns to the oldest stories to guide her community in peril.
 Cloud Cuckoo Land was released September 28, 2021.
 It was shortlisted for the 2021 National Book Award for Fiction.

 Personal life

-Doerr is married, has twin sons and lives in Boise, Idaho.
+Doerr lives in the highlands of Boise, Idaho with his wife Shauna Eastman and their two twin sons.
+He has coached flag football and he and his sons ski and hike.